Heavy Equipment

 3. Dragline Excavators

-They use a hoist rope system and a dragline to elevate and lower buckets and drag them towards the driver.
+They use a hoist rope system and a dragline to elevate and lower buckets and drag them toward the driver.
 With a digging depth of 65 meters, dragline excavators are ideal for excavating underwater.

-These machines are mainly used for surface mining, deep pile driving, harbor construction, road excavation, and massive under-water operations.
+These machines are mainly used for surface mining, deep pile driving, harbor construction, road excavation, and massive underwater operations.

-Owing to their bulkiness, dragline excavators are often assembled on site.
+Owing to their bulkiness, dragline excavators are often assembled on-site.

 4. Skid Steers